yashkhokhar28/rkit-training/R&D/Markdown/MyDumper.md

 3. **Performance Bottlenecks:**
    - **Backup:** CPU-bound with compression (more threads and smaller rows help).
 Uncompressed backups are I/O-bound and faster.
    - **Restore:** Disk I/O-bound (inserts and indexing).
 Neither row size nor compression significantly affects restore time.

-### Conclusions

-1. **Optimal Backup Strategy:**

-   - Use **compression** with `--rows 5000` and 8 threads for a balance of speed (3 mins) and storage efficiency (607 MB vs. 6.9 GB).
-   - Skip compression if backup speed is critical (1-2 mins) and storage isn’t a concern.

-2. **Optimal Restore Strategy:**

-   - Row size (5000 vs. 10000) and compression have minimal impact on restore time (~27-29 mins with 8 threads).
-Use **compressed backups** with `--rows 5000` for consistency with backup efficiency, as restore performance is largely I/O-limited.

-3. **Thread Recommendation:**

-   - Stick with **8 threads** for both backup and restore, as it consistently outperforms lower thread counts with diminishing returns beyond that.

-4. **Trade-Offs:**
-   - Compressed backups save ~90% storage (600 MB vs. 6.9 GB) at the cost of ~1-2 extra minutes in backup time.
-   - Larger row sizes (10000) slightly slow down both backup and restore without significant benefits—stick to 5000 unless testing larger datasets.

----

 ## Understanding MyDumper Output Files